Nu-SCPTheme/deepwell/README.md

 ## DEEPWELL
 [![Travis CI Build Status](https://travis-ci.org/Nu-SCPTheme/deepwell.svg?branch=master)](https://travis-ci.org/Nu-SCPTheme/deepwell)

 Wikidot-like storage and maintenance system.
-Tracks pages, revisions, files, and manages the database.
+Tracks wikis, users, passwords, pages, revisions, files, and manages the database.
 Its schema and migrations are handled by [Diesel](https://diesel.rs/).

 You will need the `diesel_cli` crate installed.
 For all commands you will need to set the `DATABASE_URL` or `--database-url` corresponding to the database you wish to modify.